OPI Just Dropped A Hollywood Collection — & Every Shade is Iconic

 In celebration of its 40th anniversary, OPI is rediscovering its Los Angeles roots with its newly-launched Hollywood Collection.
-Featuring 12 red-carpet-ready shades, the line celebrates the romanticized bygone era of vintage Hollywood glamour with an update incorporating a prediction of this season's most trendsetting colors.
+Featuring 12 red-carpet-ready shades, the line celebrates the romanticised bygone era of vintage Hollywood glamour with an update incorporating a prediction of this season's most trendsetting colours.

-Because Los Angeles is a melting pot of different vibes, depending on your district, the celebratory collection is broken up into three categories: the brights, the classics, and the glitz.
+Because Los Angeles is a melting pot of different vibes, depending on your district, the celebratory collection is broken up into three categories: the brights, the classics, and the glitzy.

 So whether you’re thinking of palm trees and rooftop pool days or practicing your red-carpet walk and Oscar acceptance speech, OPI has the perfect shade for your big moment, ahead.